mongodb/docs/source/includes/options/option-mongomirror-destinationAuthenticationMechanism.rst

-.. option:: --destinationAuthenticationMechanism <authentication mechanicsm>
+.. option:: --destinationAuthenticationMechanism <authentication mechanism>

    Authentication mechanism for the database user in the |service| cluster. |service| offers the following forms of authentication for